coderwrong/yale-beamer/README.md

 Installation
 ============

-To use this theme, you need to install the Yale Beamer theme as well as the recommended fonts if you wish to use them.
+You need to install the Yale Beamer theme as well as any fonts you may wish to use, such as the Yale typeface.

 ## TeX Live (Linux) and MacTeX (Mac OS)